rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 There are two ways that you can configure the OpenShift Container Platform cluster that is hosted on Amazon Web Services to integrate with a Submariner deployment.

-Let's use the automated way because both clusters are in AWS (in this moments is the only supported way to connect automatically).
+Let's use the automated way because both clusters are in AWS (in this moment is the only supported way to connect automatically).
 If you are in other environments check the [RHACM Documentation for the 2.2 version of ACM](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.2/html-single/manage_cluster/index#preparing-gcp)

 * Switch back to the Hub Cluster (ACM):